daniellobera/nexmo-developer/_tabbed/getting-started/app-to-app-call/ios.md

 ### Call Delegate

-As with `NXMClient`, `NXMCall` also receives a delegate supplied as the third argument in the `call:callType:delegate:completion:` method.
+As with `NXMClient`, `NXMCall` also receives a delegate supplied as the third argument in the `call:callHandler:delegate:completion:` method.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/call-delegate'